dscardoso/dscardoso.github.io/_pages/about.md

 :  _with Yongjoon Park_

 Welfare Analysis in the SIMPLE Model
-:  _with Thomas Hertel_
+:  _with Thomas Hertel and Srabashi Ray_

-A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, Maros Ivanic, and Noé Nava_
+A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, and Ji Yong Kwon_